OCA/stock-logistics-workflow/stock_picking_operation_quick_change/README.rst

 #.
 Go to inventory dashboard and click on "Delivery Orders" card to create a new
    transfer.
 #.
 Create a picking and select the product to do the transfer and save it.
 #.
-Click on button *Change Location*, select in wizard the old location and
+Click on button *Change Location*, select in wizard the old location or product and
    new location.

 Bug Tracker